 - Chainlink (LINK) $12.39 (↓1.98%);

 - Bitcoin Cash (BCH) $223.63 (↓5.33%);

 Binance Coin seems to be gaining traction, as the parent company announced a bridge between DeFi and CeFi.
 At the time of writing this crypto digest, the top three are:

 Crypto Digest Round-up

 This is it for this week’s crypto digest.
 If you find these useful or think we skipped some important crypto news, make sure to leave your feedback if you want to help us make these articles better for you!
-You can do it in the comments here or in our social media: on Twitter, Facebook, Reddit or Telegram.
+You can do it in the comments of our blog or in our social media: on Twitter, Facebook, Reddit or Telegram.